raboof/nethogs/README.md

 ### Building from source

-Nethogs depends on `ncurses`, so you need to install the ncurses development libraries before building nethogs.
+Nethogs depends on `ncurses` for the text-based interface and `libpcap` for user-level packet capture.
+So you need to install both **development libraries** before building nethogs.

 #### Debian/Ubuntu